xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

 :::

 :::warning
-When the installer skips [step 5](#5-disk-selection), users sometimes mistake this step with the selection of the system disk.
+When the installer skips [step 5](#5-disk-selection) automatically, users sometimes mistake this step with the selection of the system disk.
 :::

 #### 7. Installation source